Hodge-Tate decomposition for non-smooth spaces: Eh-descent for the differentials

-We first show the long exact sequence of continuous differentials for coverings associated to blowups. \begin{proposition} Let $f:X'\ra X$ be a blowup of a smooth rigid space $X$ along a smooth and nowhere dense closed analytic subset $i:Y\subset X$, with the preimage $g:Y'=X'\times_X Y\ra Y$.
-Then in the derived category of quasi-coherent sheaves over $X$, we have the following distinguished triangle:
+We first show the long exact sequence of continuous differentials for coverings associated to blowups. \begin{proposition} Let $f:X'\ra X$ be a blowup of a smooth rigid space $X$ along a smooth and nowhere dense closed analytic subset $i:Y\subset X$, with the pullback $g:Y'=X'\times_X Y\ra Y$.
+Then the functoriality of K\"ahler differentials induces the following distinguished triangle in the derived category of $X$:

 \end{proposition} \begin{proof} We first note that since the argument is local on $X$, it suffices to show for any given rigid point $x\in X$, there exists a small open neighborhood of $x$ such that the result is true over that.
-So we may assume $X=\Spa(A)$ is affinoid, admitting an \'etale morphism to $\BB^n_K=\Spa(K\langle x_1,\ldots,x_n\rangle)$ by \cite{Hu96} 1.6.10, and $Y$ is of dimension $r$, given by the $\Spa(A/I)$ for an ideal of $A$.
-Besides, by refining $X$ to a smaller open neighborhood of $x$ if necessary, we could choose a collection of local parameters $f_1,\ldots,f_r$ and $g_1,\ldots, g_{n-r}$ at $x$, such that $\{g_i\}$ locally generates the ideal defining $Y$ in $X$.
-In this way, by the differential criterion for \'etaleness (see \cite{Hu96}, 1.6.9), we could assume $Y\ra X$ is an \'etale base change of the closed immersion
+So we may assume $X=\Spa(A)$ is affinoid, admitting an \'etale morphism to $\BB^n_K=\Spa(K\langle x_1,\ldots,x_n\rangle)$ by \cite[1.6.10]{Hu96}, and $Y$ is of dimension $r$, given by the $\Spa(A/I)$ for an ideal $I$ of $A$.
+Moreover, by refining $X$ to a smaller open neighborhood of $x$ if necessary, we could choose a collection of local parameters $f_1,\ldots,f_r$ and $g_1,\ldots, g_{n-r}$ at $x$, such that $\{g_l\}$ locally generates the ideal defining $Y$ in $X$.
+In this way, by the differential criterion for \'etaleness (see \cite[1.6.9]{Hu96}), we could assume $Y\ra X$ is an \'etale base change of the closed immersion